ajakate/beemoviefier/README.md

 `bb run /path/to/original_video.webm /path/to/vlc_playlist_file.m3u`

 This will run ffmpeg and create a timestamped output mp4 file in the form `out_2022_12_24_21_43_23_238439.mp4`

+**NOTE:** Make sure you're running ffmpeg v5+.
+Running version 4 will cause some consistent out of memory issues even with small files and rates.

 ## API